zerolovesea/SMS2Vec/README.md

 | id | message | sign | datetime | label |
 |----|---------|------|----------|-------|
 | ...| ...     | ...  | ...      | ...   |

+ID can be duplicated, and each row contain an unique message record.

 ## Usage